 Expert sales and marketing recruiter helps engage and place top talent around California in outstanding jobs in sales and marketing; we can do it because we’ve been there.

 For Job Assistance, Resume Help, and Career Advice.

 Heidi’s Lastest Blog;

 Dinner out with business associates, potential clients, and co-workers is quite common in the corporate world.
 In fact, extending an invite to the person’s spouse is also normal.
 I was shocked when a candidate who was going to become a potential manager/partner, in the interview process and close to an offer, got offended by our client asking if he and his spouse would like to, “Go to dinner?”

 He acted indignant and shocked.
 I was told it was inappropriate and asked, “Is my spouse interviewing for the job?”
-No, it was just dinner and then it got WEIRD.
+No, it was just dinner, and then it got WEIRD.
 Really WEIRD.

-My client was just extending a friendly offer for them to all get to know each other better.
-It was a small firm and they get together often.
+My client was extending a friendly offer for them to all get to know each other better.
+It was a small firm, and they get together often.
 It had nothing to do with the spouse’s race, sex, education, looks, gender, interviewing the spouse, etc. It was just dinner.
 A basic civil small talk dinner to meet and see if a future partnership could be made.
 Dinner.

-The offer was pulled, the hope of a new employee was smashed and I was relieved.
-Can you imagine the dinner conversation had they met?
+The offer was pulled, the hope of a new employee was smashed, and I was relieved.
+Can you imagine the dinner conversation they had met?